 - Deployment for active military duty

 It is important to pick someone you trust to make good decisions for your child.
-You might have a close family member whom you and your child love but who does not make the best financial or personal decisions.
+You might have a close family member whom you and your child love but who does not make the best personal or financial decisions.
 This person might not be the best choice to care for your child.
 You also should consider whether they are healthy enough to care for your child and have a flexible enough schedule to take your child to and from school, daycare, sports, and after-school programs.

 - Names, dates of birth, and contact information for yourself and your agent